petruwka/btc-price-notifier/README.md

 - maven 3+

 Run in the root of the project:
+`mvn clean install`

+or skipping tests:
 `mvn clean install -DskipTests`

-The desired artefact will be built here: `./crypto-price-notifier-service/target/crypto-price-notifier-service-0.0.1-SNAPSHOT.jar`
+The desired artifact will be built here: `./crypto-price-notifier-service/target/crypto-price-notifier-service-0.0.1-SNAPSHOT.jar`

 # how to run